-This study focuses on the \textit{logging statement generation} task (i.e., \textit{what-to-log}), which is viewed as a statement completion problem: Given lines of code (typically a method) and a specific logging point between two statements, the generator is then required to predict the logging statement at such point.
+This study focuses on the \textit{logging statement generation} task (i.e., \textit{what-to-log}), which can be viewed as a statement completion problem: given lines of code (typically a method) and a specific logging point between two statements, the generator is then required to predict the logging statement at such point.
 The prediction is expected to be similar to the one removed from the original file.
-Figure~\ref{fig:task-formulation} (in dashed line) illustrates an example of this task, where an effective logging statement generator should suggest \fixedwidth{log.debug("Reload received for path:" + path)} that highlighted with green\footnote{In this paper, the logging statement that should be predicted by the generator is always highlighted by green.}.
-For the code lines with \textit{n} logging statements, we create \textit{n-1} inputs by removing each of them at once, similar to previous work~\cite{mastropaolo2022using}.
+Figure~\ref{fig:task-formulation} (in dashed line) illustrates an example of this task, where an effective logging statement generator should suggest \fixedwidth{log.debug("Reload received for path:" + path)} that is highlighted with green for the specified logging point\footnote{In this paper, the logging statement that the generator should predict is always highlighted by green.}.
+Following a previous study~\cite{mastropaolo2022using}, for the code lines with \textit{n} logging statements, we create \textit{n-1} inputs by removing each of them one at a time.